The Impact of Video Calls on Call Center Agents and Operations

 Though it may seem more efficient to find a telephone triage provider who also handles answering service calls, this isn’t a cost-effective solution.
 The service structure of a triage provider could end up costing ten or twenty dollars for a basic non-triage call.
 In fact, most telephone triage providers won’t even entertain this as an option.

-By having a medical answering service frontend all calls and handing off triage calls to a telephone triage provider, the result is a most cost-effective solution.
+By having a medical answering service frontend all calls and handing off triage calls to a telephone triage provider, the result is the most cost-effective solution.
 This allows doctors to hold down costs while still providing a holistic service to patients.

 By having a medical answering service serve as the first point of contact after office hours, patients receive excellent service.
 They call the office number, which forwards to the medical answering service.
 The medical answering service will address the patients’ needs.
 If the caller needs a triage nurse, they’ll make a smooth handoff.